sandeepkumar1709/sandeepkumar1709/README.md

 # 💫 About Me:
-🔭 I’m currently pursuing my Masters in Software Engineering at the University of Maryland - College Park<br>I’m currently pursuing my Master’s in Software Engineering at the University of Maryland - College Park.
+🔭 I’m currently pursuing my Master’s in Software Engineering at the University of Maryland - College Park.
 As a passionate software developer, I thrive on solving complex problems and creating elegant solutions.
 My journey in the world of technology has been exciting, and I’m always eager to learn and explore new horizons.<br><br>Feel free to connect with me on LinkedIn to stay updated on my latest projects and tech adventures!

 ## 🌐 Socials: